 Here is a short to-do list to get you through situations in which employment is interrupted and income curtailed.

 1. Take control of your finances.
 Quickly design a revised budget and track spending closely.
 Cut where you can—as quickly as you can.
 This will help avoid falling behind on bills or buying on credit.
 Your employer, union (if you belong to one) and local public job center may offer guidance and advice related to budgeting and bill paying.
-Start here to remake your budget: How to Create a Budget and Stick to It in 7 Steps.
+Start here to remake your budget: How to Invest on a Budget

 2. Manage bills and debt wisely.
 Even with responsible budgeting, costs can exceed expenses.
 When it comes to paying your bills, if you think you will be late with a payment, contact those you owe to discuss your situation.
 It may be possible to work out terms that offer you financial flexibility, whether it's an extension on when the rent or mortgage is due or waiving a late charge.
 Be sure you clearly understand what you are committing to—and get the terms in writing.